auloin/ui-tech-test/README.md

 Currently the `useFields` hook has a very naïve implementation.
 It just returns the `INIT_FIELDS`.
 In this task we'll connect this hook to a global store that holds the fields using [Zustand](https://github.com/pmndrs/zustand).

-**Create a Zustand store with a `fields` attribute holding the form fields**.<br/> The store should accept field updates so that you can pass a update handler to the Form submit handler from previous task.
+**Create a Zustand store with a `fields` attribute holding the form fields**.<br/> The store should accept field updates so that you can pass it to the Form Submit handler from previous task.
 Make sure to also pass the updates of the `<Label />` to the update handler you've just created.

-If weren't able to complete previous step, make sure to implement an update field that matches the following TypeScript type:
+If you weren't able to complete previous step, make sure to implement an update field that matches the following TypeScript type:
 ```TypeScript
 type UpdateFn = (field:Partial<Field>, index: number) => void
 ```